sky-uk/ruby-bootcamp/tutors.md

 The third task should show a recursive function building up the Fibonacci sequence (stopping at 100).

-Additional points may be gained by the candidate demonstrating an understanding of the `and` keyword and the precedence implications that come with it.
+Additional points may be gained by demonstrating an understanding of the `and` keyword and the precedence implications that come with it.

 ### Debugging

 _Found in [`exercises/debugging`](exercises/debugging)._

 The aim of this exercise is to introduce candidates to debugging in Ruby.
-Whilst some may be used to interactive debuggers in Java and C# others may have no experience at all.
+Whilst some may be used to interactive debuggers in Java and C#, others may have no experience at all.

 During this exercise we introduce `pry`, where the candidates are expected to make liberal use of `binding.pry` to hook into the running program and debug certain aspects of it.

-Being quite a primitive exercise, the main aim of this is to introduce them to the concept of debugging rather than anything too specific.
+Being quite a primitive exercise, the main aim is to introduce them to the concept of debugging rather than anything related to the actual code in this exercise.

 ### Modules